carbon-language/carbon-lang/flang/documentation/ControlFlowGraph.md

-A _control flow graph_ is a collection of simple (_i.e.,_ "non-extended") basic _blocks_ that comprise straight-line sequences of _actions_ with a single entry point and a single exit point, and a collection of directed flow _edges_ (or _arcs_) denoting all possible transfers of control flow that may take place during execution from the ends of any basic blocks to the beginning of a basic block.
+A _control flow graph_ is a collection of simple (_i.e.,_ "non-extended") basic _blocks_ that comprise straight-line sequences of _actions_ with a single entry point and a single exit point, and a collection of directed flow _edges_ (or _arcs_) denoting all possible transition of control flow that may take place during execution from the end of one basic block to the beginning of another (or itself).

+A block that has multiple distinct successors in the flow of control must end with an action that selects its successor.

 The sequence of actions that constitutes a basic block may include references to user and library procedures.